bitsbuild/bitsbuild/README.md

 # 🛠️ Backend Developer | Jash

-I'm an undergraduate in Computer Engineering at NMIMS MPSTME (2022–2026), with a strong focus on backend systems.
+I'm a backend-focused developer with a Bachelor's degree in Computer Engineering.
-My work centers around designing clean APIs, building scalable backend architectures, and managing data flow with efficiency and structure.
+I specialize in building clean, scalable APIs and backend systems that prioritize reliability, clarity, and maintainability.

-While my expertise lies in backend development, I'm always open to learning new technologies and contributing to any system that demands thoughtful engineering — regardless of stack.
+While my core strength lies in backend development, I'm open to learning new technologies and contributing to any system that requires structured, thoughtful engineering.

 ---

 ## 🔧 Projects

-Some of the systems I’ve built as part of my learning and development journey:
+Some of the systems I’ve built as part of my engineering journey:

 - **Multi-Vendor E-commerce API**
   Service allowing vendors to manage products, handle orders, and track fulfillment with role-based access control.